Dayton community advocate presented with DDC's Hobson Award

 - Oops!Something went wrong.Please try again later.

-May 14—Scott McGohan, a former Dayton Development Coalition board member and a prominent figure in the Dayton community, received the Dave Hobson Dayton Region Advocate Award from the DDC.
+May 15—Scott McGohan, a former Dayton Development Coalition board member and a prominent figure in the Dayton community, received the Dave Hobson Dayton Region Advocate Award from the DDC.

 The award is named after former U.S. Rep. Dave Hobson of Springfield and honors local leaders for their advocacy in the Dayton region.